 - 1. Jewelry and ornamental accessories - a.
 Items must be ready-to-wear with fasteners, clasps, etc., as needed. - b.
 Non-plant material may be used for construction, but must not show unless allowed by the schedule. - c.
-Plant material may not be carved into figural forms; however, such forms may be assembled from plant material.
+Forms may be assembled from plant material.
 Clipping, cutting or shaping of material is allowed. - 2.
 Wearable apparel, except jewelry; examples include corsages, boutonnieres, hats, gloves, dresses, etc. - 3.
 Decorations decorated packages, kissing balls, decorated candle holders, dried flower pictures, bookmarks, invitations, napkin rings, nosegays, ornaments, bird houses, etc. - 4.
 Trees featuring decorations - a.
 Tree may be real or artificial depending on local regulations. - b.
 Tree is evaluated on quality of the decorations and overall placement. - c.
 Schedule states type and who furnishes tree. - 5.
 Other artistic crafts as schedule dictates - C. Eligible for Botanical Arts Artistic Crafts Award if all requirements are met.